Bioinvent

 BioInvent International is a Swedish clinical-stage biotech company that discovers and develops novel and first-in-class immunomodulatory antibodies for cancer therapy.
-The Company’s validated, proprietary F.I.R.S.T™ technology platform simultaneously identifies both targets and the antibodies that bind to them, generating many promising new drug candidates to fuel the Company’s own broad clinical development pipeline or for additional licensing and partnering.
+The company’s validated, proprietary F.I.R.S.T™ technology platform simultaneously identifies both targets and the antibodies that bind to them, generatingnew drug candidates to fuel the Company’s own broad clinical development pipeline or for additional licensing and partnering.
+Currently, the company has five clinical programs for hematological cancer and solid tumor treatment.
 Furthermore, the company has a fully integrated, proprietary, state-of-the art manufacturing facility unit.
 Martin Welschof has been CEO since 2018.
+The company is a partner of The Leukemia & Lymphoma Society’s Therapy Acceleration Program, an initiative that develops blood cancer treatment.